kc-ml2/meent/examples/README.md

 # Examples
-Will be updated.
+## electric-field-fno
+Neural operator for predicting electric field with Fourier neural operator (FNO).

+## metasurface-design
+### dqn
+Example application of Meent in metasurface design with Deep Q Network (DQN).

+### dv3
+Example application of Meent in metasurface design with DreamerV3.

-## rcwa folder
+## rcwa
-Standalone simple codes for who wants to study rcwa.
+Simple standalone codes for people who want to study rcwa.